Report: Prosecutors mishandled California mass murder case

 District Attorney Todd Spitzer said prosecutors in his office showed signs of engaging in misconduct in the way they handled the case of Scott Dekraai, a former tugboat operator, who is serving life in prison for the county’s largest mass killing.

-The review found prosecutors erred in using a longtime snitch to get a tainted confession from Dekraai and did not properly disclose that information to a defense lawyer.
+The review found prosecutors broke the law by using a longtime snitch to get a tainted confession from Dekraai, did not properly disclose that information to a defense lawyer and did not accept responsibility for their lapses.

 “Prosecutors handling People v.
 Dekraai violated discovery laws and rulings from the court, trampled defendant rights, and denied the full imposition of justice for the victims and their families,” Spitzer’s office said.

-The discovery of the use of the informant by Dekraai’s lawyer, Scott Sanders, unearthed what became known as the “jailhouse informant scandal” that went beyond just the salon shooting case.
-It ultimately derailed the prosecution of Dekraai as prosecutors were seeking the death penalty.
+Dekraai was in a bitter custody dispute with this ex-wife, Michelle Fournier, when he walked into Salon Meritage where she worked wearing a bulletproof vest and carrying three guns.

+He shot and killed Fournier, then gunned down the salon owner, stylists and customers and a man sitting in his car in the parking lot.
+He was arrested within minutes of the rampage.

-Courts removed the Orange County district attorney’s office, then headed by Tony Rackauckas, from the case and ruled that the death penalty couldn’t be sought.
-Dekraai ultimately pleaded guilty and was sentenced to eight life terms with no chance of parole.
+Dekraai pleaded guilty and was sentenced to eight life terms with no chance of parole.

 Sanders said the report simply blamed two prosecutors no longer with the office but failed to address the pattern of abuse he found in the use of informants by prosecutors and sheriff’s deputies that is now under investigation by the U.S. Department of Justice.

-“It accurately identifies the miscount by the Dekraai prosecutors and then completely ignores the decades of misconduct involving jailhouse informants,” Sander said.
+“It accurately identifies the misconduct by the Dekraai prosecutors and then completely ignores the decades of misconduct involving jailhouse informants,” Sander said.
 “It’s a great headline grabber, but the problem is that no other prosecutor is identified as doing anything wrong. … We know this has been going on for decades.”

+Spitzer launched the internal review last year after the state attorney general, who took over prosecution of the case, closed a criminal investigation into the informant scandal without conclusions or recommendations.

+Spitzer ousted longtime District Attorney Tony Rackauckas in 2018, criticizing the use of informants during the campaign and promising to reform the office.